unit-io/unitdb/docs/usage/advanced.md

 tracedb is blazing fast time-series database for IoT, realtime messaging  applications.

-The tracedb can out performs any similar time-series databases for IoT, realtime applications in its write performance.
+The tracedb performs millions of writes in sub-second and it can out perform any similar time-series databases for IoT, realtime applications in its write performance.

 # Key characteristics
 - 100% Go.